jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

    :width: 600
    :align: center

-3. Fill required fields on the user creation form, such as: first, last names, first part of email and select domain part
+3. Fill required fields on the user creation form, such as: first, last names, first part of email and select domain part.
+Also you can choose to create or not personal mailbox for this user.

 .. image:: pic_users/createUserForm.png
    :width: 600